Christine Cavanaugh: Career

-In 1991, Cavanaugh voiced Gosalyn Mallard, the title character's adopted daughter on Disney's Darkwing Duck as well as Chuckie Finster on the Nickelodeon cartoon Rugrats, and later in 1994, Oblina on Aaahh!!!
+In 1991, Cavanaugh began voicing Gosalyn Mallard, the titular character's adoptive daughter on Disney's Darkwing Duck as well as Chuckie Finster on Nickelodeon's Rugrats and later in 1994, Oblina on Aaahh!!!
 Real Monsters.

 Cavanaugh could also be heard on The Critic as the voice of Marty, Jay Sherman's son.
-Her voice credits also include the animated series Sonic the Hedgehog, 101 Dalmatians: The Series, Hercules: The Animated Series, The Powerpuff Girls, The Wild Thornberrys, and Recess, as well as the voice of Birdie in The Wacky Adventures of Ronald McDonald.
-In the early 1990s, Cavanaugh also served as an announcer for The Disney Channel for "coming up next" bumpers.
+Her voice credits also include the animated series Sonic the Hedgehog, 101 Dalmatians: The Series, Hercules: The Animated Series, The Powerpuff Girls, The Wild Thornberrys and Disney's Recess, as well as the voice of Birdie in The Wacky Adventures of Ronald McDonald.

-In 1995, Cavanaugh lent her voice to the live-action film Babe in the starring role of Babe the Gallant Pig.
+In 1995, Cavanaugh lent her voice to the live-action film Babe in the starring role of its titular protagonist.
 She was offered to reprise her role for the sequel, Babe: Pig in the City, but decided against it when contract negotiations fell through, so the role was instead played by her Rugrats co-star Elizabeth Daily.
-Also in 1995, Cavanaugh started doing the voice of boy-genius Dexter on Dexter's Laboratory, which began as a short under Cartoon Network's What a Cartoon! show, and later became the first short to be adapted into its own series for Cartoon Network.
-She later won an Annie Award in 2000 for her voice performance as Dexter in the hour-long TV special Dexter's Laboratory: Ego Trip.
+Also in 1995, Cavanaugh began voicing the eponymous character of Dexter's Laboratory, which began as a short under Cartoon Network's What a Cartoon! show, and later became the first short to be adapted into its own series for Cartoon Network.
+She later won an Annie Award in 2000 for her voice performance in the hour-long TV special Dexter's Laboratory: Ego Trip.

 Cavanaugh also guest starred on several TV shows including Salute Your Shorts, Cheers, Empty Nest, Wings, The X-Files, Everybody Loves Raymond, and ER, and had supporting roles in the feature films Soulmates and Jerry Maguire.
 Cavanaugh retired from voice acting in 2001 to spend more time with family, although some TV episodes and films with her recordings continued to be released until 2003.
-After her retirement, she was replaced by Candi Milo as the voice of Dexter and by Nancy Cartwright, her co-star in The Critic, as the voice of Chuckie in Rugrats.
+After her retirement, she was replaced by Candi Milo on Dexter's Laboratory and by Nancy Cartwright, her co-star in The Critic, as the voice of Chuckie in the Rugrats franchise.

 Death

-On December 22, 2014, Cavanaugh died of chronic myelogenous leukemia at her home in Cedar City, Utah.
-She was 51 years old.
-She was cremated and her ashes scattered into the Great Salt Lake.
+On December 22, 2014, Cavanaugh died at her home in Cedar City, Utah, at the age of 51.
+She was cremated, and her ashes were scattered into the Great Salt Lake.

+Legacy

+Cavanaugh's legacy was acknowledged by Genndy Tartakovsky, the creator of Dexter's Laboratory, as he cited her death as one of the factors in his refusal to create a revival of the show.